 You will often see wobble cushions or sensory cushions in classrooms at school.
 One example is the sensory wedge-shaped cushion called a Move n Sit cushion.
 Another is the circular version called a Disc-o-Sit.
-Both cushions are designed to be filled with air and sat on.
+Both are movement cushions are designed to be filled with air and sat on.
 A wobble cushion for the classroom is often the first thing that the school’s special educational needs coordinator recommends for a child with special education needs or poor attention in class.
 Even if this might not be the most appropriate recommendation.

 In this post, I explain what these sensory cushions are designed for and share some tips on how to use a wobble cushion correctly.